forestryio/forestry.io/hugo/content/blog/3-tips-for-mastering-blocks.md

       </ul>
     </nav>

-Notice how we access the section-level data with `.Section.logo` and `.Section.navigation`, and the page-level data with `.Page.Site.BaseURL` and `$.Page.Permalink` (using `$` in the second example because it is inside of a child scope!)
+Notice how we access the section-level data with `.Section.logo` and `.Section.navigation`, and the page-level data with `.Page.Site.BaseURL` and `$.Page.Permalink` (using `$` in the second example because it is inside of a nested scope!)

 Hugo’s restrictive variable scope may be frustrating to deal with at first, but it saves you from a lot of invisible bugs.
 Once you learn to wield [dict](https://gohugo.io/functions/dict/) like a pro, it won’t be a problem for you anymore.